sarahthoorens/social-network-api/README.md

   **Technologies used:**  JavaScript, Express.js, Node, MongoDB, Mongoose<br>

-  **Project goal:** Build an API for a social network crud app where users can share thoughts react to friends' thoughts and create a friend list. <br>
+  **Project goal:** Build an API for a social network crud app where users can share thoughts, react to friends' thoughts and create a friend list. <br>

   ## Table of Contents